 Meal kit delivery service has become a multimillion-dollar industry, which is expected to grow even bigger in the years to come.
 From Blue Apron to HelloFresh, meal kit delivery services offer consumers unparalleled access to (semi)affordable, fresh, and convenient meals for breakfast, lunch, and dinner.

-With a meal kit delivery service, you can choose 2-4 meals (on average) from a menu of 6-8 meals that changes on a weekly basis, ensuring you always have a variety of options to choose from.
-Every ingredient you need is included with your delivery along with a useful recipe card to help you cook the meal on your own at home.Meal kit delivery service are a multimillion dollar industry.
+With a meal kit delivery service, you can choose 2-4 meals (on average) from a menu of 6-8 meals that changes weekly, ensuring you always have various options to choose from.
+Every ingredient you need is included with your delivery, along with a useful recipe card to help you cook the meal on your own at home.Meal kit delivery services are a multimillion-dollar industry.
 But, are they right for you?Click To Tweet

 Should You Subscribe to a Meal Kit Delivery Service?

 But are meal kit subscriptions really worth it?
 Here’s a breakdown of the advantages and disadvantages to help you decide:

 Simplify Grocery Shopping

 If you hate driving to the grocery store, comparing prices between brands, and buying ingredients that you’ll only use a fraction of before they disappear into your pantry to gather dust, then a meal kit subscription could be a potential alternative to grocery shopping.
 Meal kits are handy for folks who live far away from a decent grocery store, have difficulties carrying groceries into the home due to old age or disability, or want to make specialized meals without purchasing large quantities of ingredients that aren’t useful for other recipes.

 The exact quantity of each ingredient you need to make 2-4 servings of a meal is delivered right to your doorstep, typically in a temperature-protected bag with a large ice pack to ensure the freshness of refrigerated items.